dimits-ts/coffee-ui/documentation/report.md

 ### The model
 The model we are using is the KRUPS coffee machine.
-It's an old model which specializes in producing coffee and espresso.
+It's an old model which specializes in producing french coffee and espresso.
 It can also technically produce hot chocolate and tea, so it fits our requirements.

 This model is also notorious for its poor UI.
 All its functions are directed using a lever and 4